File-Based Routing

 Pareto uses file-based routing.
 Every page.tsx inside app/ becomes a route.
 The file system is the router — no separate route configuration file needed.

-Section titled “Convention files”Each directory in your app/ folder can contain special convention files that control how that route behaves:
+Section titled “What are the convention files?”Each directory in your app/ folder can contain special convention files that control how that route behaves:

 | File | Purpose |